 Getting your Trinity Audio player ready...

-Lesson 1 – Surging demand for bandwidth
+Lesson 1 – Supporting Surging Demand

 Lesson 2 – Monolithic Infrastructure Limitations

-“That’s no moon,” declared Obi Wan Kenobi as the Millenium Falcon came out of hyperspace near where Alderaan once orbited, revealing the massive space station structure known as the Death Star.
+“That’s no moon,” declared Obi Wan Kenobi as the Millennium Falcon came out of hyperspace near where Alderaan once orbited, revealing the massive space station structure known as the Death Star.
 In a far-fetched and somewhat unrelated way, service providers have relied on massive legacy networks running on traditional monolithic chassis for over 30 years.
 Monolithic networks with the chassis-based architectures required for scaling, results in significant vendor lock-in, leading to slowed innovation and high costs.

 Furthermore, with traditional networking solutions supporting massive network infrastructure, service providers face the dilemma of either selecting a device optimized for their immediate capacity requirements, which would need a costly rip-and-replace to scale once the chassis fills up, or installing a much larger device that has longer life but often remains underutilized.